Chralt98/Eyemoney/README.md

-# Cashflow
+# Cashflow Flutter App
- An app to track consumer spending and income.
+ An flutter app to track consumer spending and income.